 - Article 1 – Name

-1.2 The seat is in Locarno, (Switzerland)
+1.2 The registered office is in Locarno, (Switzerland)

 1.3 This Association undertakes and continues the activities of the “International Society of Gynecological Endocrinology” (I.S.G.E).situated in Geneva, and being a non-profit association, not registered in the commercial registry.